Apyarn95/LanguageTranslationEngToHin/README.md

 * RAM usage >= 6 GB
 * Runtime ~ 2.5 hrs on tesla k80 gpu (80k training examples)
 ## Model Architecture
+### GRU Units
+   * Gated GRU units are used because they are much faster than LSTM's and perform almost the same fr considerably small to large size input sentences
+   #### Architecture of GRU is as follows
 ![GitHub Logo](https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/LSTM3-var-GRU.png)